Guillaume Amontons: Amontons' laws of friction

-(These 3 laws only apply to dry friction; the addition of a lubricant modifies the tribological properties significantly.)
+The first and second laws, which were founded by Amontons, and the third law, which was founded by Coulomb later, are called the Amontons-Coulomb laws of friction.
+(These three laws only apply to dry friction; the addition of a lubricant modifies the tribological properties significantly.)

 The laws are shown by the classic example of a brick resting on an inclined plane, where it is in equilibrium and thus motionless.
 The force of gravity is opposed by static friction and as the angle of tilt of the plane is increased, the brick will eventually start to move downwards as gravity overcomes the frictional resistance.

+Coulomb later found deviations from Amontons' laws in some cases.
+In systems with significant non-uniformity of the stress field, because local slip occurs before the entire system slides, Amontons' laws are not satisfied macroscopically.